More Perfect Data. More Perfect Union.

 BRAEDON WILKERSON

-Braedon Wilkerson is a political strategist and public affairs consultant originally from Wai'anae, O'ahu, Hawai'i.
+Braedon Wilkerson is a political strategist and public affairs consultant from Olympia, Washington.
 He manages campaigns for Republican candidates and conservative causes.

-Wilkerson has worked on campaigns as a political operative for prominent Republican candidates, including Congressman Ron Paul, Senator Ted Cruz, Governor Ron DeSantis, Virginia House Speaker Vance Wilkins, and Honolulu City Councilmember Andria Tupola.
+Wilkerson has worked as a political operative on campaigns for prominent Republican candidates, including Congressman Ron Paul, Senator Ted Cruz, Florida Governor Ron DeSantis, Virginia House Speaker Vance Wilkins, and Honolulu City Councilmember Andria Tupola.

-He has managed efforts with political advocacy organizations like the American Civil Liberties Union, the International Association of Fire Fighters, and the Association of Washington Business — the State's Chamber of Commerce.
+He has managed efforts for political advocacy organizations, including the American Civil Liberties Union, the International Association of Fire Fighters, and the Association of Washington Business — Washington State’s Chamber of Commerce.

-Wilkerson was elected to be a Republican National Delegate in three presidential elections — by two states — having represented the Commonwealth of Virginia and the State of Washington, respectively.
+Wilkerson was elected as a Republican National Delegate in four presidential elections — representing three states — Hawaii, the Commonwealth of Virginia, and the State of Washington.
+He also served on the Republican National Convention Rules Committee in this capacity.

-As a National Delegate, he was responsible for selecting candidates for the office of President and Vice President, drafting the national Republican Party platform, and establishing rules governing the presidential primary process.
+As a National Delegate, he was responsible for selecting candidates for the offices of President and Vice President, drafting the national Republican Party platform, and establishing rules governing the presidential primaries and caucuses.

-He studied Politics & Public Policy at Liberty University and attended the Leadership Institute's Campaign Management School.
+He studied Politics and Public Policy at Liberty University and attended the Leadership Institute’s Campaign Management School.

 MISSION STATEMENT